 Alumnae are by far Hollins' most persuasive and effective recruiters.
 The Alumnae Association encourages alumnae referrals by offering the Alumnae Recognition Scholarship.
 If your referral is received prior to a student’s admission and she enrolls at Hollins, she will receive a one-time $500 tuition grant.

 Think about all the young women you know who would benefit from a Hollins education- daughters, granddaughters, babysitters, neighbors, and family friends!
 Year after year students tell us they first heard of Hollins through an alumna.

 The Office of Admission hosts several Open Houses each year for prospective students and their families.
 We also welcome students to call for customized visits during the week and on Saturday mornings.
 Our summer programs are another way to give girls a taste of Hollins life.

-Students (enrolling in the fall of 2014 or later) who make an "official" visit to campus (scheduled through the admission office) will receive a one-time, $500 visit scholarship upon enrollment. > Schedule a campus visit
+Students (enrolling in the fall of 2014 or later) who make an "official" visit to campus (scheduled through the admission office) will receive a one-time, $500 visit scholarship upon enrollment.
+Visit must be completed by May 1 of the student's senior year. > Schedule a campus visit

 Contacting students at important times during the admission process is vital to our success.
 Consider volunteering to talk with prospective students about applying to Hollins, congratulating them on their acceptance, or encouraging them to enroll.